 A fixed-term employment contract or a contract for a specific project ends by operation of law upon expiration of the term or completion of the project, without notice being required.
-The employer is obliged to inform an employee who has a fixed-term contract about vacancies with an open-ended employment contract.
-An open-ended employment contract can be terminated under certain circumstances.
+However, as from the 1st of July 2015 an employer is obliged to notify the employee at least one month before the ending of a fixed-term contract of six months or longer whether the employment contract will be extended and, if so, subject to what terms and conditions.
+Furthermore, the employer is obliged to inform an employee who has a fixed-term contract about vacancies with an open-ended employment contract.

 If an employer wants to dismiss 20 employees or more within a term of three months within one of the working areas of the Employee Insurance Agency, it must notify and consult the relevant trade unions and notify the Employee Insurance Agency of its intention to do so.
 It is also necessary to take into account all employments contracts that will be terminated by mutual consent.
 If the employer fails to comply with its obligation, the employee has a right to nullify the termination of his/her employment contract.

 An open-ended employment contract can be terminated by: